proteusx/Lectus/README.rst

 If option ``-r`` is given then ``LEMMA`` is assumed to be a regular expression otherwise Lectus will look for an exact match.

-If option ``-d`` is given and it is followed by one or more dictionary names, these will be searched, otherwise all dictionaries present in the current working directory (CWD) will be searched in sequence.
+If option ``-l`` is given and it is followed by one or more dictionary names, these will be searched, otherwise all dictionaries present in the specified directory, or in the default current working directory (CWD), will be searched in sequence.

 Examples
 ________